Wednesday, 9 July 2025

 Set number 2651 of the EMU TX-2000 series displays the 20th anniversary plate

-On August 24th, Metropolitan Intercity Railway Company will celebrate the 20th anniversary of their Tsukuba Express line (hereafter TX line).
-In commemoration, the company is holding many events.
+On August 24th, the Metropolitan Intercity Railway Company will celebrate the 20th anniversary of the Tsukuba Express (hereafter the TX Line).
+To commemorate this milestone, the company is hosting a variety of events.

 Set number 2667 of the EMU TX-2000 series displays the 20th anniversary plate